MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   A: It does not suffer from the problems other webview browsers have.
 WebView is only used to render pages.
            For the effort of the compatibility layers, we do find it worth it.
-           In exchange Moonala works with a large number of devices (nearly all), gets security updates, installation convienence,etc, all this while also keeping the app size small.
+           In exchange Moonala works with a large number of devices (nearly all), gets security updates, installation convienence, etc. All this while also keeping the app size small.
            OAuth works (tested on feedly.com), Moonala has full functionality and aims to maintain it, despite websites and google not supporting certain functions through a 'webview'.
            99.9% of the time everything will work.
 When needed, the unchained